Conduit Road

-Road and buildings
+History

-Conduit Road was constructed in 1910.
-It is located in Western Mid-Levels.
-It is named after the aqueduct passing underneath which carries water from the Pok Fu Lam Reservoir to the Central area.
-It is at the highest point on Victoria Peak reached by the Central–Mid-Levels escalators.
-It is also the second highest road; second to Po Shan Road; in Western Mid-Levels.
-The road was renamed as "Izumo-dori" (出雲通) during Japanese occupation of Hong Kong.
-After the surrender and evacuation of Japanese army, its name was changed back.
+Constructed in 1910, it is named after the aqueduct passing underneath which carries water from the Pok Fu Lam Reservoir to the Central area.
+It is the highest point on Victoria Peak which is accessible via the Central–Mid-Levels escalators.
+It is also the second highest road in the Western Mid-Levels after the nearby Po Shan Road.
+The road was renamed "Izumo-dori" (出雲通) during the Japanese occupation of Hong Kong.

 Conduit Road is a luxury residential area.
-One of the road's earliest residents was Catchick Paul Chater, who built a magnificent residence at 1, Conduit Road named 'Marble Hall', whose gatehouse is the only reminder of this connection today.
-The road interchanges with Glenealy at the east-end with Hornsey Road intersecting next to the "slope section" near the east-end of the road.
-Kotewall Road, Po Shan Road, and Hatton Road at the west-end.
-The east-end is often considered as the start of the road with the rest being sparsely populated with less traffic.
+One of the road's earliest residents was Catchick Paul Chater, who built a magnificent residence at No. 1 Conduit Road named Marble Hall, whose gatehouse is the only reminder of this connection today.
+At its southernmost point, Conduit Road merges with Glenealy and Hornsey Road.
+At its western extremity, the road forks left to Hatton Road, and right to Kotewall Road.

 The Foreign Correspondents' Club, then located at 41A Conduit Road, is portrayed in the film as a hospital.
 The building was demolished in the late 1960s.

-Because of its long history, the residence found along it are at times relatively older and lower-standard than the more recent properties, and those found on the relatively newly developed Central Mid-Levels area.
-An example of the larger "old" residential apartments is Realty Gardens (No. 41) (recently renovated).
-Other similarly old properties include Elegant Garden (No. 11), Panorama (No. 15), Cliffview Mansions (No. 17-19 & 21–25); Conway Mansion (No. 29); Woodland Gardens (No. 62A ~ F); and Manly Mansion (No. 44, 44A).
+Because of its long history, some of the residences located along Conduit Road are very old, and of a lower standard to the more recent luxury developments.
+Examples include: Elegant Garden (No. 11); Panorama (No. 15); Cliffview Mansions (Nos.
+17–19 & 21–25); Conway Mansion (No. 29); Realty Gardens (No. 41); Manly Mansion (Nos.
+44 & 44A); and Woodland Gardens (Nos.
+62A–F).